-In accordance with the SEBI ICDR Regulations, the details of the reserves (excluding revaluation reserves), sales, profit/(loss) after tax, basic earnings per share, diluted earnings per share and net asset value per share derived from the audited financial statements of Coorguva Hospitality and Infrastructure Private Limited for the financial year ended March 31, 2023 is available on the website of our Company at www.denta.co.in.
-It is clarified that such details available in relation to Coorguva Hospitality and Infrastructure Private Limited on its website do not form a part of this Draft Red Herring Prospectus.
+In accordance with the SEBI ICDR Regulations, the details of the reserves (excluding revaluation reserves), sales, profit/(loss) after tax, basic earnings per share, diluted earnings per share and net asset value per share derived from the audited financial statements of Coorguva Infra and Hospitality Private Limited for the financial year ended March 31, 2023 are available on the website of our Company at www.denta.co.in.
+It is clarified that such details available in relation to Coorguva Infra and Hospitality Private Limited on its website do not form a part of this Prospectus.
 Anyone placing reliance on any other source of information would be doing so at their own risk.
 The link above has been provided solely to comply with the requirements of the SEBI ICDR Regulations.